H1drogen/FitnessTracker/README.md

 Code Camp – Project Briefing

-Overview: We are embarking on a multi-project software development initiative to enhance skills and collaboration among teams.
-The projects are designed to be language-independent, allowing flexibility in technology choices.
-Each team, consisting of three members, will be responsible for one of the specified projects.

 General Guidelines:
-Language Independence: The projects should be implemented in a way that is not tied to a specific programming language, allowing teams to choose technologies that align with their expertise.

 Team Composition: Teams are to be formed with three members each.
 This ensures collaboration, shared responsibilities, and diverse perspectives.
 Testing: Code must be thoroughly tested to ensure functionality and reliability.
 Teams should adopt appropriate testing frameworks to achieve high code quality.
 Reporting: weekly, each team will have to provide an update on their progress during the Code Camps.